QI Basics. This

 courses and is included as an added benefit with any EQIPP course

-Bright Futures - Infancy and Early Childhood.
+Bright Futures - Middle Childhood and Adolescence.
 This course helps you implement the Bright Futures: Guidelines for Health Supervision of Infants, Children, and Adolescents into everyday practice.
-These activities acquaint you the importance of the Bright Futures health supervision recommendations and assist in prioritizing the Infancy and Early Childhood visits.
-The course will be available until September 28, 2019 at EQIPP.
+These activities acquaint you the importance of the Bright Futures health supervision recommendations and assist in prioritizing the Middle Childhood and Adolescent visits.
+The content is consistent with Bright Futures Guidelines, 4th Edition.
+This course will be available until April 9, 2021 at EQIPP.

 Oral Health.
 This